RestyaPlatform/board-apps/r_eu_gdpr/README.md

-### General Data Protection Regulation
+### European Union General Data Protection Regulation

-- General Data Protection Regulation
-- Data protection and privacy for all individuals
+- Data protection and privacy for all individuals  within the European Union